-In this posts I will compare the coding speed that it is possible to achieve in some of the JetBrains IDEs and Xcode, in terms of code creation and refactoring.
+In this posts I will compare the coding speed that it is possible to achieve with Android Studio, Xcode, and some JetBrains IDEs in terms of code creation and refactoring.

 IDE, Integrated Development Environment, are the software developer toolboxes.
 When I started to work at lastminute.com group my knowledge of the Android platform was very limited.
 But… lastminute.com group is an agile software development company and one of the technique we use during our development workflow is pair programming: two developers work at the same feature on the same workstation.
 As reported on Wikipedia, one of the the main advantages of pair programming is knowledge sharing:

 Knowledge is constantly shared between pair programmers, whether in the industry or in a classroom, many sources suggest that students show higher confidence when programming in pairs, and many learn whether it be from tips on programming language rules to overall design skill.
 In “promiscuous pairing”, each programmer communicates and works with all the other programmers on the team rather than pairing only with one partner, which causes knowledge of the system to spread throughout the whole team.
 Pair programming allows the programmers to examine their partner’s code and provide feedback which is necessary to increase their own ability to develop monitoring mechanisms for their own learning activities.

 This is why I started to work with my colleague Francesco Bonfadelli, a senior Android, iOS and Backend developer.
 During our pair programming sessions I learned a lot about developing mobile apps for the Android platform.
 One of the thing I learned in the first few days is the difference between the official IDEs: Android Studio and Xcode.
 After seeing the coding speed that Francesco was able to achieve during an Android coding session, and how much slower it is to do the same things in Xcode for iOS, I realized how much more advanced is Android Studio with its set of refactoring features in comparison with Xcode.